 Even seafood kept at room temperature for a long time harbours bacteria, and reheating may not kill all of them.

 One should always avoid reheating buffet dishes that have been kept at room temperature for a long time.
 These dishes are breeding grounds for dangerous microorganisms; bacteria multiply quickly on non-refrigerated food.
 Though catering services and restaurants follow strict rules, buffets at home gatherings or office parties are not as strictly controlled.
-It means the bacteria on the buffet could already be unsafe, and reheating may not kill all the germs.
-If anyone hosts a buffet party, they should avoid adding fresh foods to already filled serving dishes that have been left out at room temperature for more than two hours.

-What process should be followed for reheating frozen chicken curry?
-It is technically fine to reheat chicken.
-However, one should ensure every part of the chicken reaches a temperature of 175°f to kill the bacteria.
-At the same time, reheating eggs can be dangerous when left out of the refrigerator for more than two hours or more than an hour in hot weather.
+At the same time, reheating eggs can be dangerous if left out of the refrigerator for more than 2 hours or for more than 1 hour in hot weather.
 Bacteria such as Salmonella multiply rapidly in egg dishes and can cause serious food poisoning.

-Chicken pieces are low in lipids, which are organic compounds that include fats and oils.
-Chicken containing polyunsaturated fatty acids (PUFAS is exposed to oxidative rancidity at storage, especially when the products are pre-cooked and stored in the refrigerator.
-It can result in an off flavour called the warmed-over flavour.
-Oxidative rancidity can lead to the accumulation of compounds or changes in chemicals, resulting in unpleasant tastes or smells.
+It can result in an off-flavour called the warmed-over flavour.
+Oxidative rancidity can lead to the accumulation of compounds or changes in chemical composition, resulting in unpleasant tastes or odours.
 Reheating does not cause oxidative or off-flavour; it depends on how long the chicken pieces have been stored in the refrigerator before reheating.
 Chicken kept at a higher temperature for over a week can develop an off-flavour and a rubbery texture and should not be eaten.

 Chicken is mostly composed of 70-75% water and 20-25% protein.
-When the chicken is cooked or reheated in the microwave, the water molecules vibrate and produce heat.
-The high moisture content in the meat helps to heat the piece quickly.
-Still, when chicken pieces are exposed to microwave heat, it changes the way the proteins are structured, which alters the texture of the chicken.
-The change in the structure of proteins results in a rubbery texture.
-Therefore, the microwaved meat pieces have an altered protein structure, and the alterations become more severe as the pieces are exposed to heat.
+When the chicken is cooked or reheated in the microwave, the water molecules vibrate, producing heat.
+The meat's high moisture content helps it heat up quickly.
+Still, when chicken pieces are exposed to microwave heat, the proteins are rearranged, altering the chicken's texture.

 Cooked meat should always be stored separately from raw meat.
 All cooked meat should be covered tightly when stored in the refrigerator.

-Versatility is one of the benefits of the ingredients in the meal plan, including chicken in various forms such as whole roasted bird, chicken thigh, breast, or drumstick.
-The leftovers can be used in soup, pot pies, salads, and enchiladas.
 So when you want to reheat on the stove, get a skillet and add enough water to cover the bottom.
 Put the pan over medium heat and add the chicken to simmer.
 Reduce the heat and stir the chicken until it is warmed through.

 So, can I reheat chicken curry?
 There are no right or wrong ways to reheat chicken.
 It depends on personal preference and the type of leftovers, but the method for reheating chicken has both pros and cons.